September 2023 Update

 In order to have your piece considered for publication, keep in mind that it’s important to interweave your personal insights and experiences with broader cultural and disability rights and justice issues in ways that make sense for the medium you use (i.e. what that looks like for a personal essay probably won’t be what it looks like for a reported piece or short fiction).
 To learn more about the mission and purpose of the Rooted in Rights Blog, read this Letter from the Editor.

 Topics can include, but are not limited to:

-accessibility, community integration, criminal justice, current events, disability history and culture, discrimination, education, employment, healthcare, housing, immigration, intersecting marginalized identities, law, media, mental and physical health, relationships, sex, sexual harassment and abuse, stigmatization, technology, transportation, voting rights
+accessibility, community integration, criminal justice, current events, disability history and culture, discrimination, education, employment, healthcare, housing, immigration, intersecting marginalized identities, law, media, mental and physical health, parenting with a disability, relationships, sex, sexual harassment and abuse, stigmatization, technology, transportation, voting rights

 What we’re not looking for: